 The best SBA lenders typically originate many SBA loans every year and are familiar with the restaurant industry.
-You can find the best SBA lenders in the country by reading our article on the top 100 SBA lenders, which ranks them by the amount of SBA funding each provides.
 Keep in mind that SBA loans can take from 45 to 120 or more days before you’re funded.

 At FitSmallBusiness, we worked on more than one SBA loan application before we were approved.
 This happened because we were unable to find the right lender from the beginning.
 However, when we worked with SmartBiz, an SBA loan broker, it was able to find the right lender for our business, and we were approved and funded quickly.